wassengerhq/whatsapp-chatgpt-bot/README.md

 ## WhatsApp ChatGPT-Powered AI Chatbot Tutorial 🤖 🤖

-**Turn your WhatsApp number into a ChatGPT-powered AI powerful chatbot in minutes with this tutorial using the [Wassenger API](https://wassenger.com).**
+**Turn your WhatsApp number into a ChatGPT-powered multimodal AI chatbot in minutes with this tutorial using the [Wassenger API](https://wassenger.com).**

 [![Open in Codeflow](https://developer.stackblitz.com/img/open_in_codeflow.svg)](https:///pr.new/wassengerhq/whatsapp-chatgpt-bot)

-Have a powerful AI chatbot based on GPT-4o running in minutes on your computer or server and easily adjust it to cover you own business use cases.
+Run a customizable versatile text, audio and image WhatsApp-ready AI chatbot based on [GPT-4o](https://openai.com/index/hello-gpt-4o/) in minutes on your computer or server.
+Easily customize it to cover your own business use cases and integrate remote API, database or file data loading (RAG).

-By following this tutorial you will be able to have a fully functional ChatGPT-like AI chatbot running in minutes on your computer or cloud server that behaves like a virtual customer support assistant for a specific business purpose.
+By following this tutorial you will be able to have a fully functional ChatGPT multimodal AI chatbot running in minutes on your computer or cloud server that behaves like a virtual customer support assistant for a specific business purpose.

 You can [easily customize and instruct the AI](#customization) to adjust its behaviour, role, purpose and knowledge boundaries.
 Also, the AI bot will be conversation-aware based on the previous messages you had with the user on WhatsApp, providing more context-specific accurate responses.

-The chatbot will be able to understand and speak many languages and has been trained to behave like a customer support virtual assistant specialized in certain tasks.
+The chatbot will be able to understand text, images and audios, and reply with text and audio in many languages.
+The AI bot has been trained to behave like a customer support virtual assistant specialized in business-specific cases.

-You can also easily augment domain-specific knowledge about your business in real-time [by using function actions](/config.js#L38-L80) that let the AI bot arbitrarily communicate with your code functions or remote APIs to retrieve and feed the AI with custom information.
+You can also easily augment domain-specific knowledge about your business in real-time [by using function actions](/config.js#L38-L80) that let the AI bot to load external data, call remote API, fetch data from a database or files by executing custom code functions to retrieve and feed the AI with augmented conversational context-specific information.

 👉 *[Read the blog tutorial here](https://medium.com/@wassenger/build-a-whatsapp-chatgpt-powered-ai-chatbot-for-your-business-595a60eb17da)*